INFORMSJoC/2021.0313/README.md

 The software and R scripts in this repository are a snapshot of the software and code that were used in the research reported on in the paper
 **$\ell_0$ Trend Filtering** by C. Wen and X. Wang and A. Zhang.

 **Important: This code is being developed on an on-going basis at https://github.com/C2S2-HF/L0TF.
-Please go there if you would like to get a more recent version or would like support**
+Please go there if you would like to get a more recent version or would like support.**

 ## Cite